mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 ````

 ## Verify cluster
-After CNI and CCM are deployed correctly CAPI continues with the deployment of all master and worker nodes.
-After a few minutes our cluster should be deployed and all nodes are in state `Ready`.
+After CNI and CCM are deployed correctly, CAPI continues with the deployment of all control plane and worker nodes.
+After a few minutes, our cluster should be deployed and all nodes are in state `Ready`.
 You can verify this via dkp and kubectl cli:

 ````